 - Structure name and device "where name" (location in the home)

-For read access to all Smoke+CO alarm API data values, select the Smoke+CO read permission in your product.
+For read access to all Smoke+CO alarm API data values, select the Smoke+CO read permission for your client.

 There are no write permissions available for the Smoke+CO alarm API.